DataDog/integrations-core/consul/README.md

 Finally, in addition to metrics, the Datadog Agent also sends:

-* a service checks for each Consul Health Check
+* a service check for each Consul Health Check
-* an event upon each new leader election
+* an event after each new leader election

 # Installation